NCD5500 Configuration Software for Windows

 Before You Start (Requirements)

-We will be using configuration software which requires Windows so a Windows computer connected to the same network as the boards will be required.Managed Network Required for Setup
+Setup requires the free configuration software and a Windows computer connected to the same network as the boards.Managed Network Required for Setup

 Initial setup

-- Download and install the NCD5500 configuration software available here: NCD 5500 Configuration Software.
+- Download and install the NCD5500 NCD 5500 Configuration Software.

 - Open the NCD5500 Configuration software.